fhereygers/cml_churn_demo/README.md

 Open the file `0_bootstrap.py` in a normal workbench python3 session.
 You only need a 1 CPU / 2 GB instance.
 Then **Run > Run All Lines**

+Wait until the script has finished (Reminder: there should appear a green bar instead of a red one at the bottom of the session)

+## Lab 2: Data Loading and interactive Analysis (20 min)

 ### 1 Ingest Data
 This script will read in the data csv from the file uploaded to the object store (s3/adls) setup